HariPadBharti/Object-Oriented-Programming---Java/README.md

 # Object-Oriented-Programming-Java

-#30 days Challange on Hacker Earth.
-Work on Java 8.
+#30 days Challange on HackerRank using Java 8.